 Declare a Major and Stay on Track

 Now that you’ve done your research, it’s time to turn your attention to the declaration process.
-Majors at Western all have a different declaration process, so be sure to check the Programs of Study to see how your intended major declares.
-You may have to take prerequisite courses, achieve a particular GPA, or even assemble a portfolio in order to apply.
-Some departments have deadlines for applying to the major as well.
-Below, you will find a general recommended timeline towards major declaration based on completed credits.
-However, it is beneficial to declare a major as soon as it is possible.
+Majors at Western have different declaration requirements.
+Check the Programs of Study to identify the declaration requirements, time deadlines (if applicable) and contact information.
+You may need to complete prerequisite courses, achieve a particular GPA, or assemble a portfolio to apply.
+Below you will find a general recommended timeline towards major declaration based on completed credits; however, it is beneficial to declare a major as soon as you are eligible.

 General Recommended Timeline

 Declaring your major early is essential to timely graduation.
-In addition, declaring your major early has many benefits, including access to major restricted courses, getting connected with an advisor in the department, and finding out about major-related opportunities within your department, such as scholarships and clubs, internships, and research opportunities.
+Declaring your major early has other benefits, including access to major restricted courses, getting connected with an advisor in the department, and finding out about major-related opportunities such as scholarships, clubs, internships, and research opportunities.

 0-45 Credits Completed